- It's the only guitar you'll ever need

 Dreadnought (D)

-The dreadnought body shape is the most popular and imitated acoustic guitar design in history.
+The dreadnought body shape is history’s most popular and imitated acoustic guitar design.
 Martin Guitars created it in 1916.

 A dreadnought design projects sound across a room.
 It has a more mid-range forward sound and has been utilized by numerous songwriters such as Neil Young, Bob Dylan, Joni Mitchell, and John Lennon.